We’ll keep you posted about upcoming screenings to look out for here:

 Admission by cash donation

 FAVA is proud to present new works from their introductory digital film course, Video Kitchen.
 With a healthy mix of theory and practice, Video Kitchen offers aspiring film and video artists the opportunity to gain new skills and develop their own personal vision within a supportive and collaborative environment.
 Each student shoots and edits their own short film.
 The class culminates with a public screening at Metro Cinema.

 Main Course Screening Aug 5 | 4pm Metro Cinema at The Garneau Theatre (8712 109 St NW) Admission by cash donation

 FAVA is thrilled to be premiering these brand new, local short films showcasing the work of their intermediate filmmaking class, Main Course.
 These emerging filmmakers bring their newly acquired skills to their own short film through all stages of development and shoot on cameras like the SR3, Arri III, or EPIC.
 Students learn budgeting, scheduling, advanced camera and production technique, advanced post-production workflow including sound mix and colour correction.
 The class culminates at Metro Cinema where the audience gets a chance to dip into a diverse range of content and style.

 The Screenings Calendar is a combination of all FAVA screenings.
 For other calendars select from the following:

 FAVA FEST is FAVA’s annual celebration of film, video and media art created by our membership.
-It includes screenings of local and international work, artist talks, and cash awards for the year’s best at FAVA GALA.
+It includes screenings of local and international work, artist talks, and cash awards for the year’s best.

 Check out some of the annual conferences that FAVA Staff and Board can participate in, including information from AMAAS and IMAA.